-What is the crown on teeth?
+What is a crown on teeth?

 Dental crownsDental crowns represent a type of denture which replaces the natural crown of teeth.
 The natural crown of a tooth is the part of a tooth above the tooth root and the gum (or gingival margin).